 This 2.5-acre elephant habitat includes both African and Asian elephants in a natural, open area that gives them plenty of room to roam.
 Inside the Odyssey, you'll find the Elephant Care Center, where you can watch zookeepers providing routine care to the animals.
-Let the kids burn off some energy in play area, which features life-size staues made for climbing and playing (look for the sleepy lions near that area) and the tar pit area.
+Let the kids burn off some energy in play area, which features life-size statues made for climbing and playing (look for the sleepy lions near that area) and the tar pit area.
 The fossil dig shows how mammoths, the elephant’s extinct cousins, used to live in Southern California, as well as saber-toothed cats, sloths and lions.

 Some of our favorite animals at the zoo are the giraffes.
 Maybe it's because they're so tall and we're so short.
 But we never miss out on a chance to see them.
 At the San Diego Zoo, you'll find a small herd of Masai giraffes within the Urban Jungle exhibit.
-Take a loop around the Urban Jungle to see the rhino, cheetah and other exciting animals.
+Take a loop around the Urban Jungle to see the rhinos, cheetahs and other exciting animals.

-Nestled inside the lush, African rainforest near the gorillas and pygmy hippos, you'll find more than 130 African native birds representing 35 different species inside this 80-foot-tall aviary.
+Nestled inside the lush, African rainforest near the gorillas and pygmy hippos, you'll find more than 130 African native birds.
+They represent 35 different species inside this 80-foot-tall aviary.
 Let the tranquil sounds of the rushing water from the falls refresh you as you try your hand at bird watching.

 Get ready to go nose-to-nose with the playful orangutans.
 They sometimes like to sit close to the observation area so they can watch the humans on display.
 The world's largest fruit-eating animals are very playful.
 You might catch them traversing their ropes or nets, munching on some tasty mustard, honey or barbecue sauce out of their "termite mound," or climbing their vertical sway poles.
 No matter what they are doing, they are always entertaining!